European Commission: Von der Leyen's new team confirmed by European Parliament | DW | 27.11.2019

 The European Parliament previously rejected three of von der Leyen's candidates from France, Romania and Hungary, whose governments then had to find replacements.
 She also caused controversy when she announced a portfolio that she initially called "Protecting our European Way of Life."
 After heavy criticism from the left that it pandered to right-wing populism and was misleading, it was replaced by the title "Promoting the European Way of Life."

-Controversy also arose after the UK failed to nominate a commissioner, despite Brexit being delayed until January 31.
+Controversy also arose after the UK failed to nominate a commissioner, even after Brexit was delayed until January 31.
 The EU has launched legal action against the UK for breaching treaty obligations.

-The German lawmaker is now all set to take over from incumbent Jean-Claude Juncker on Sunday.
+The German lawmaker is now all set to take over from Juncker on Sunday.

 ed/stb (AFP, Reuters, dpa)